Title-1

 Title 70 §§1210.301–308 and Renzulli Learning: Direct Alignment

-| Oklahoma G/T Requirement | Renzulli Learning Contribution |
+Title 70 O.S. §1210.301 Title 70 O.S. §1210.308 OAC 210:15-23-7 OAC 210:35-27-2 HB 1968 (2021)| Oklahoma G/T Requirement | Renzulli Learning Contribution |

 |---|---|

-| §1210.308: Each District Shall Provide G/T Programs Mandatory; failure to provide triggers OSDE audit; noncompliance results in 2x state aid penalty | Profiler + CTC + EFA + Leadership Assessment (identification across all six capability areas); Enrichment database + PBL (differentiated programming with depth, breadth, and pace); PSP (individual student documentation).
-One platform delivers everything the mandate requires. |
+| §1210.308 Each District Shall Provide G/T Programs Mandatory; failure to provide triggers OSDE audit; noncompliance results in 2x state aid penalty | Profiler + CTC + EFA + Leadership Assessment for identification across all six capability areas; enrichment database + PBL for differentiated programming with depth, breadth, and pace; PSP for individual student documentation.
+One platform addresses identification, programming, and documentation in alignment with the mandate. |

-| §1210.301: Top-3% Primary Threshold + Multi-Criteria for Six Capability Areas Standardized test of intellectual ability; SEM applicable; multi-criteria for additional domains | Profiler: engagement evidence for all non-intellectual domains.
+| §1210.301 Top-3% Primary Threshold + Multi-Criteria for Six Capability Areas Standardized test of intellectual ability; SEM applicable; multi-criteria for additional domains | Profiler: engagement evidence for non-intellectual domains.
 CTC: scored creativity for Creative Thinking and Visual/Performing Arts.
 EFA: 2E identification.
 Leadership Assessment: scored evidence for Leadership Ability.
-Four instruments covering all six Oklahoma capability areas beyond the standardized test threshold. |
+Four instruments contributing multi-criteria evidence across all six Oklahoma capability areas beyond the standardized test threshold. |

-| .34 State Aid Weight per Identified Student Served Funding contingent on student being identified AND served; OCAS Program 251/252 reporting | PSP documents that each identified student was served: what programming was provided, in what domain, at what level.
-This student-level service documentation is the evidence that the .34 weight was legitimately claimed.
+| .34 Aid Weight State Aid per Identified Student Served Funding contingent on student being identified AND served; OCAS Program 251/252 reporting | PSP documents that each identified student was served: what programming was provided, in what domain, at what level.
 Enrichment database engagement records and PBL project completion records support the claim that identified students were actively served. |

-| 2x Audit Penalty: Depth, Breadth, and Pace Must Be Demonstrated per Student State aid reduced by twice the G/T weight for each identified student without compliant programming evidence | PSP is the audit defense: individual student records documenting capability area, identification evidence, programming activities, and growth evidence.
+| 2x Audit Penalty Depth, Breadth, and Pace Must Be Demonstrated per Student State aid reduced by twice the G/T weight for each identified student without compliant programming evidence | PSP generates audit-ready records for each identified student, documenting capability area, identification evidence, programming activities, and growth evidence.
 Enrichment database access logs show depth and breadth of above-level content.
 PBL project records show pace of accelerated investigation.
-Together they answer exactly what an OSDE audit examines for each student. |
+Together they answer what an OSDE audit examines for each student. |

-| Annual Gifted Report: GEP, LAC Evidence, October 1 Count Single Sign-On submission; GEP upload; LAC meeting evidence; student count from October 1 report | PSP aggregate reporting generates the program activity data the Annual Gifted Report requires.
+| Annual Gifted Report GEP, LAC Evidence, October 1 Count Single Sign-On submission; GEP upload; LAC meeting evidence; student count from October 1 report | PSP aggregate reporting generates the program activity data the Annual Gifted Report requires.
 GEP documentation is supported by PSP records showing which program elements were implemented at the student level.
 LAC meeting evidence is strengthened by PSP program data demonstrating what the committee is overseeing. |

-| OGES Certification and Required GT Inservice Training (OAC 210:15-23-7) All G/T personnel must participate in gifted education inservice; OGES standards and competencies | Using Renzulli Learning builds applied G/T expertise aligned to OGES competency areas: Profiler builds strength-based identification practice; CTC builds creativity theory in practice; EFA builds 2E recognition skills; PBL builds Type III facilitation competencies.
-Platform use is evidence of ongoing applied professional development aligned to OGES standards. |
+| OAC 210:15-23-7 OGES Certification & Required GT Inservice Training All G/T personnel must participate in gifted education inservice; OGES standards and competencies | Using Renzulli Learning builds applied G/T expertise aligned to OGES competency areas: Profiler builds strength-based identification practice; CTC builds creativity theory in practice; EFA builds 2E recognition skills; PBL builds Type III facilitation competencies.
+Platform use complements the formal inservice training OAC 210:15-23-7 requires. |

-| Proficiency-Based Promotion (OAC 210:35-27-2) Any student K-12; all subject areas; parent, student, or teacher may request; portfolio evidence valid | PBL project artifacts serve as the portfolio evidence that OAC 210:35-27-2 recognizes for Proficiency-Based Promotion demonstrations.
+| OAC 210:35-27-2 Proficiency-Based Promotion Any student K-12; all subject areas; parent, student, or teacher may request; portfolio evidence valid | PBL project artifacts serve as portfolio and project evidence that OAC 210:35-27-2 recognizes for Proficiency-Based Promotion demonstrations.
 Students pursuing advancement in multiple subject areas can use PBL project portfolios aligned to Oklahoma Academic Standards as course-level proficiency demonstrations. |

 Oklahoma Gifted and Talented Education: Common Questions